 WIL Placement Evaluations

 An evaluation of progress mid-way should be conducted by the preceptor in writing and verbally.
-Strengths and weakness are identified and suggestions are made to help students achieve their goals.
+Strengths and weaknesses are identified and suggestions are made to help students achieve their goals.
 The student and/or the preceptor will report unsatisfactory student performance immediately to the Program Coordinator.
 Problem areas will be identified, suggestions for improved performance will be outlined, and alternative solutions will be explored towards the goal of improved performance during the remainder of the placement.